zy3/lms/README.md

 This is a library management system specifically designed for libraries and small and medium-sized schools. if you need it, you can communicate and discuss it

 # Important Note
-Consultation email:
-lms.service24hour@gmail.com;lms.service24hour@outlook.com
+You can communicate via email to obtain the demonstration environment Consultation email: lms.service24hour@gmail.com;lms.service24hour@outlook.com